 Introduction, Specifications and Packaging

-Join us this week as we discuss the ASUS PB328Q, Samsung 750 EVO SSD, the release of Vulkan and more!
+Join us this week as we discuss our review of the iPhone 7, the Drobo 5C, Intel FPGAs and more!

 The URL for the podcast is: http://pcper.com/podcast - Share with your friends!